thoelkef/visualstudio-docs.de-de/docs/extensibility/how-to-use-asyncpackage-to-load-vspackages-in-the-background.md

 ---
-title: 'Vorgehensweise: Verwenden von AsyncPackage VSPackages im Hintergrund geladen | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Use AsyncPackage to Load VSPackages in the Background | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: